1ong1evi/by-the-fire/README.md

 - A third story option
 - Logic to showcase RNG attack and fighting

-To do:

-- Pick a starting weapon or health potion
 - Refactoring of the code to look prettier

 ## Acknowledgements